 Bathymetry and sediment characterisation

 To analyse the surface part of an area, it is first necessary to know its bathymetry and characterise the sediments that make it up (nature, size, shape, porosity) at the scale of the grain or of a sedimentary unit.
 Bathymetry is carried out using sounders that provide a depth measurement over the entire area.
 High-frequency campaigns are necessary in order to make comparisons over given time intervals.
-This is the preferred approach in the framework of an ongoing project studying the underwater dunes off the coast of Dunkerque (DUNES project).
-Seabed characterisation is carried out in particular by in-situ sampling with a grab to study the first few centimetres.
-The collected samples are then analysed in the laboratory, for example to study their particle size distribution.
+This is the preferred approach in the framework of a project which studied the underwater dunes off the coast of Dunkerque (DUNES project).
+Seabed characterisation was carried out in particular by in-situ sampling with a grab to study the first few centimetres.
+The collected samples were then analysed in the laboratory, for example to study their particle size distribution.

 Study of hydrosedimentary processes

 To better understand the dynamics of the shallow seabed, it is necessary to study the hydrosedimentary processes describing the movement of sediments.
 These processes are dependent on the hydrodynamic conditions present, which in turn depend on the morphology of the seabed.
 These conditions are evaluated using specific instruments such as the ADCP-type current profilers used in various completed or ongoing projects (HYD2M, THYMOTE, PHYSIC, DUNES and ELEMENT projects).
 These data can be coupled with optical and acoustic measurements of suspended and bottom-borne matter.
 This allows the estimation of sediment fluxes over the area (PHYSIC project).